 Sources: Bunkbeds, play table & chairs, teepee, comforter & sheet set, mythical creatures banner, earth science prints, constellation print (I bought these frames for the prints), volcano throw pillow & dino throw pillow, clip lamp, rainbow garland, cloud garland, color storage bins: The Land of Nod | Moon art, alligator pillow, T-Rex string art: Target | Rainbow cloud mobile and mini cloud “C” decor: Baby Jives (love love love this maker/brand) | World Map wallpaper (on the wall of the bottom bunk): Chasing Paper (this is removable and was so easy to do!) | Book ledges and large cube bookshelf: Ikea | Floor pillow: Salvage Maria | Eames-style Gumball Coat Rack, White Print Frames: Amazon | Boyhood pennant: Wild Plus Bear | Bear trophy head: Near and Deer | Campaign dresser: vintage, but similar one found here | Planets Mobile (so cool and well made): Amazon

-This room was created in collaboration with The Land of Nod.
+This room was created in collaboration with The Land of Nod and they provided products to help bring this room to life.
 Also, this post contains affiliate links.
 If you click one of those links and purchase the product, I make a small commission.
 Thank you for supporting Oh Lovely Day so I can continue to share with you.